-No animal mortality has been observed at CCAFS that could be attributed to Delta, Atlas or Titan launches.66 Similar results are expected for Terran 1 Program launches.
-Scrub-jays, gopher tortoise, southeastern beach mice, indigo snakes and sea turtle nesting occur in the vicinity of LC-16.
+No animal mortality has been observed at CCAFS that could be attributed to Delta, Atlas or Titan launches.
+Scrib-jays, gopher tortoise, southeastern beach mice, indigo snakes and sea turtle nesting occur in the vicinity of LC-16.
 Post launch monitoring conducted on previous launches, and previous environmental analyses concluded that launch impacts to these species are minimal.
-The behavior of scrub-jays observed after Delta, Atlas and Titan launches has been normal, indicating no noise-related effects.
+The behavior of scrib-jays observed after Delta, Atlas and Titan launches has been normal, indicating no noise-related effects.